-Here's a glimpse into some of the activities I do in the springtime.
-For a career in Extension, there is never a dull moment.
+Here's a glimpse into some of my springtime Extension activities (there's never a dull moment).

 Last week I was challenged by a colleague to share some insight into my work/life productivity.
 The questions I've answered came from Lifehacker.

 In this post, I share everything from the apps and gadgets I use, my morning routine, how I make time for social media, and much much more.

 I encourage you to answer these questions and post them so others can learn about your productivity methods, apply them, and work/live smarter.